Chubbfathers Chelsea owner confirms restaurant's permanent closure - Shelby County Reporter

 CHELSEA – Ongoing staffing shortages at Chubbfathers Chelsea have prompted the owners to close the restaurant permanently.

 “I made the decision that it was best to be able to take care of my staff and to be able to take care of my family,” Chubbfathers owner Will Cholewinski said in a video posted to the Chubbfathers Chelsea Facebook page on Tuesday, Aug.
-24. “The best thing was for us to just tighten the ranks and use everybody that we have to be able to give everybody that’s already with us a little bit more money, a little more time off, and make sure they can all take good care of their families.”
+24. “The best thing was for us to just tighten the ranks and to be able to give everybody that’s already with us a little bit more money, a little more time off, and make sure they can all take good care of their families.”

-The decision came shortly after owners announced in an Aug.
-16 social media post that the Chelsea location of the Alabaster-based restaurant would be closed last week.
+Cholewinski, who still operates the original Chubbfathers restaurant in Alabaster, made the announcement after previous social media posts indicated the Chelsea location had encountered staffing issues.

-“We have had issues keeping a full staff since October, and we’re giving our team time off to regroup and see where to go from here,” the post read.
+“We have had issues keeping a full staff since October, and we’re giving our team time off to regroup and see where to go from here,” an Aug.
+16 post read.
 “We love you guys and will give more details soon.”

 On Monday, Aug.
 23, a new post read, “At this time the Chelsea location will remain closed.
 Thank you all for your continued support.”

-Cholewinski and his family opened the new location of their popular Alabaster restaurant in the former Johnny Ray’s space in Chelsea’s Benson Plaza in October.
+Cholewinski and his family opened the Chelsea location of their popular restaurant in the former Johnny Ray’s space in Benson Plaza last fall.

-Cholewinski said finding enough people to work has been “incredibly hard,” an issue not limited to Chelsea.
+Cholewinski said finding enough people to work has been “incredibly hard,” a problem not limited to Chelsea.

 “Our new building in Alabaster was supposed to have been almost finished already, but because of supply chain issues and whatnot, it’s not going to be ready until the middle of next year,” he said.